 Preferred Document Format Key:

-Faculty may see this on a student VISA but typically do not need to provide any extra materials.
+Faculty may see this on a student Accommodation Letter but typically do not need to provide any extra materials.
+However, faculty must ensure posted class materials are accessible.
 RCPD facilitates the E-Text process in partnership with students.

-Electronic text is a term used to describe print materials (often excluding graphics) available in machine-readable or computerized form.
-With today’s prevalence of electronic materials, faculty may also directly share relevant electronic materials with students and RCPD can help with instruction to make these efforts efficient and accessible.
+Electronic text is a term used to describe print materials (often excluding graphics) available in machine-readable/computerized form.
+With today’s prevalence of electronic materials, faculty may also directly share directly with students.

-If your book is not available at through the publisher or other sources, we will ask you to bring your book to the RCPD.
-We will then cut/rebind and scan the book in and load it to the STAR database.
-If you rented the book, we can scan the book without cutting it, but this process takes longer.
+If your book is not available through the publisher or other sources, we will ask you to bring your book to the RCPD for us to scan and email you the digital scans of each file.